lynkos/algae-detection/README.md

    - WiFi SSID
    - WiFi password (if applicable)
 ![Change settings](src/assets/esp32/setup/init_config.png)
-> [!WARNING]
-> Unfortunately, this software won't work with WiFi attained via hotspots or SSOs
 8. Change any of the other settings (you can always change them again), then click 'Apply'
 ![Apply](src/assets/esp32/setup/apply.png)
 9. Disconnect from the current network and reconnect to your WiFi